aosabook/500lines/functionalDB/functionalDB.markdown

 #### Phase 3: Execution of the Plan

-We saw in the previous phase that the query plan we construct ends by calling `single-index-query-plan`.
+We saw in the previous phase that our query plan ends by calling `single-index-query-plan`.
 This function will:

 1. Apply each predicate clause on an index (each predicate on its appropriate index level).
 2. Perform an AND operation across the results.